 Remove the paper tags from the tea bags.

 Combine the tea bags, heavy cream, and half of the butter (2 ounces).

 Place the pan over medium heat and bring the mixture to a simmer (don't boil it).

 Remove the pan from the heat, cover it with a tight-fitting lid, and let it sit for 30 minutes to infuse the flavors.
 This will produce a caramel with a subtle but noticeable flavor.
-If you want a very strong flavor, continue to infuse the cream for an additional 15-20 minutes.
+If you want a very strong flavor, continue to infuse the cream for an additional 15 to 20 minutes.

 Remove the tea bags and squeeze them over the pot of cream to remove any excess moisture and get all of the tea flavor into the cream.

 Cover the pan with a lid and let it boil for 4 minutes, so the condensation will wash the sugar crystals from the side of the pan.

-Once at 320 F, carefully pour the warm cream into the hot sugar syrup.
+Once at 320°F, carefully pour the warm cream into the hot sugar syrup.
 The mixture will bubble and splatter a great deal, and the temperature will drop.

-Cook the caramel, stirring frequently, until it reaches 250 F. This will give you a soft, chewy caramel.
+Cook the caramel, stirring frequently until it reaches 250 F. This will give you a soft, chewy caramel.
 If you prefer firmer caramels, cook the candy to 255 F.

 Remove the pan from the heat and stir in the remaining 2 ounces of butter, 1/2 tsp salt, and the vanilla extract, then pour the caramel into the prepared pan.